yahoo/object_relation_transformer/README.md

 # Object Relation Transformer

 This is a PyTorch implementation of the Object Relation Transformer published in NeurIPS 2019.
-You can find the ArXiv version of the paper [here](https://arxiv.org/abs/1906.05963).
+You can find the paper [here](https://papers.nips.cc/paper/9293-image-captioning-transforming-objects-into-words.pdf).
 This repository is largely based on code from Ruotian Luo's Self-critical Sequence Training for Image Captioning GitHub repo, which can be found [here](https://github.com/ruotianluo/self-critical.pytorch).

 The primary additions are as follows:
 * Relation transformer model